henrynoyes/ColorkuConvert/README.md

 ## Description

 Converts Sudoku boards into Colorku boards.
 Uses a Tensorflow Keras model to perform Optical Character Recognition (OCR) on the digits of a Sudoku board.
 The Sudoku board image is processed using methods from OpenCV.
-The output Colorku board images are saved to Colorkus directory.
+The output Colorku board images are saved to the Colorkus directory.

 ## Dependencies